Exclusive depression treatment centre

 Our core psychotherapeutic team will provide one-to-one therapy to help you develop strategies to deal with the symptoms of depression and to process any underlying traumas or stressors that have led to these symptoms.
 You will be assigned a live-in therapist who will stay in the same residence and be available for emotional support 24/7.

-Complementary therapies such as reflexology, massage, acupuncture or yoga are provided to help you process any physical stress and to help restore their inner sense of peace and wellbeing.
+Complementary therapies such as reflexology, massage, acupuncture or yoga are provided to help you process any physical stress and to help restore your inner sense of peace and wellbeing.

 Our psychiatrist can prescribe medication, but would only do so for severe symptoms and if absolutely necessary.
 If treatment with antidepressants is required, we will carefully select the medication that best suits your needs based upon genetic testing results.

-We can provide treatment for depression at our residential treatment centre in Zurich and in London.
+We can provide treatment for depression at our residential treatment centre in Zurich and London.